bharath12b5/mvn-linux/Building-C-MongoDB-Driver.md

 1. ***Prerequisites***

     The MongoDB Driver obviously needs access to a running MongoDB server, either on your local server or a remote system.
-The following commands are an example of how to start up a MongodDB server and then connect to it with the client shell, but note that MongoDB has not been installed as part of these instructions, and typically you would be running MongoDB on a remote server.
+The following commands are an example of how to start up a MongoDB server and then connect to it with the client shell, but note that MongoDB has not been installed as part of these instructions, and typically you would be running MongoDB on a remote server.

-    ```shell
+    ```
     mongod > /tmp/mongodb.log &
     mongo --host localhost
     ```
     Which would typically give a command prompt such as:

-    ```shell
+    ```
     MongoDB shell version: 2.4.10 connecting to: localhost:27017/test >
     ```
     The example code below will need to be modified to use your remote server hostname or IP address instead of "localhost", if you are attempting to connect to your own (remote) server.